 Intangible assets include patents, trade names, software, non-compete agreements, customer relationships and trademarks that are amortized on a straight-line basis over periods ranging from three to ten years.
 The Company performs an ongoing review of its identified intangible assets to determine if facts and circumstances exist that indicate the useful life is shorter than originally estimated or the carrying amount may not be recoverable.
 If such facts and circumstances exist, the Company assesses the recoverability of identified intangible assets by comparing the projected undiscounted net cash flow associated with the related asset or group of assets over their remaining lives against their respective carrying amounts.
 Impairment, if any, is based on the excess of the carrying amount over the fair value of those assets.
 As of the current reporting period, the Company's remaining intangible assets, not including those related to the acquisition of CollabRx, were internally developed, which have a carrying value of zero.
+Currently the Company expenses all costs incurred to renew or extend the term of a recognized intangible asset.

 During fiscal year 2012, the Company, as part of its proposed sale of its intellectual property portfolio for Nanolayer Deposition Technology ("NLD"), completed the sale of two of the four lots for the received purchase price of approximately \$3,750.
-The Company continues to market the remaining patents to independent third parties.
+The Company sold the last two patent lots for approximately \$365 during the quarter ended September 30, 2013.
+The related commission expense was \$89.
+An additional \$10 of related expenses was recognized.
+With this sale, the Company has no other intellectual property related to discontinued operations.
 NLD is a process technology that bridges the gap between high throughput, non-conformal chemical vapor deposition ("CVD") and highly conformal, low throughput atomic layer deposition ("ALD").
 The entire portfolio included over 35 US and international patents in the areas of pulsed-CVD, plasma-enhanced ALD, and NLD.

 With the acquisition of CollabRx, the Company acquired software, trade names, customer relationships, non-compete agreements and goodwill.
 The lives of the acquired intangible assets range from three to ten years.
 Intangible assets, except for trade names, are amortized on a straight-line basis.
 Intangible assets related to trade names are not amortized.
 The Company tests for impairment at least annually.
 The fair values of these assets are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount might not be recoverable.
 If undiscounted expected future cash flows are less than the carrying value of the assets, an impairment loss will be recognized based on the excess of the carrying amount over the fair value of the assets.
-The amortization expense for the three months ended June 30, 2013 and 2012, respectively, was \$52 and \$0.
+The amortization expense for the nine months ended December 31, 2013 and 2012 was \$156 and \$82, respectively.
 The amortization expense included in cost of revenue is related to the acquired software and is amortized on a straight-line basis over the expected life of the asset, which the Company believes to be ten years.